Enterprise MFA Self-Service.

 | Days to onboard | 0 |

-Asplundh deployed MYID Self Verify across 37,000+ employees — including field workers, remote staff, and office users — saving $17 per avoided helpdesk call across the full deployment.
+A utilities and vegetation management organization deployed MYID Self Verify across 37,000+ employees, including field workers, remote staff, and office users.
+It saved $17 per avoided helpdesk call across the full deployment.
 MFA self-service was central to that outcome: employees managed their own factors, resolved their own lockouts, and stayed enrolled and authenticated without opening tickets.

 "100% MFA coverage.
 75% reduction in helpdesk ticket volume.
 SSO across 36 applications.
 Onboarding reduced from 5 days to 1.
 Achieved in under 12 months."Case study recognized and published on IBM.com

 60+ enterprise deployments across financial services, utilities, government, and healthcare.
-Every one running on existing IAM infrastructure — no migration, no rip-and-replace.
+Every one running on existing IAM infrastructure, with no migration and no rip-and-replace.

 What it means for the people making the call.